jsk336/docs/articles/anatomy.md

 What analysis needs to be done to check the element has run as scripted.

 ## ...and finally, what *isn't* in here##
 As Antha is designed as a high-level language, it deliberately doesn't include details of what kit it needs to be run, or detailed specifics of e.g. what goes in which well.
+This means that it can be run on any kit with the required functionality, or by hand.
+The adaptation of instructions here is done in the execution environment, i.e. the scheduler and device drivers.